xiaomeiyy/NSR_Captioning/database/readme.md

 3) UP_box_dir: the directory contains '.pkl' files of node representations and node probabilities. the structre of one '.pkl' file contains

-    ---'features': the representaions of the nodes, n x 2048
+    ---'features': the representaions of the nodes

-    ---'boxes': the bboxes of the nodes, n x 4
+    ---'boxes': the bboxes of the nodes

-    ---'boxscores': the propabities of nodes on the node labels, n x 1601(1600 node labels + 1 no label)
+    ---'boxscores': the propabities of nodes on the node labels

 4) [cocotalk_label.h5](https://drive.google.com/file/d/1g6XYiCF7KTZS4HIQkiM2AtLT00lsYVC9/view?usp=sharing) contains the information of the ground truth sentences for all images.